amd/aocl-data-analytics/doc/linear_models/linmod_intro.rst

 -----------------

 This is the most basic model and its use is widespread across many applications.
-The cost function for a linear regression Model where the fit (loss) is measured by the Mean Square Error (MSE) is,
+The cost function for a linear regression model where the fit (loss) is measured by the mean square error (MSE) is,

 .. math::